maloneyfrank/sitegen/content/3-experiments-in-permaculture/permaculture.md

 date = 'June 2024'
 draft = false
-title = 'Experiments in Permaculture' summary = 'I have been studying permaculture for the past 5 years and implementing new systems on my land each season.' weight = 10 featured_img = 'assets/dithers/garden_dithered.png' category = 'physical-things'
+title = 'Experiments in Permaculture' summary = 'Lessons from my study of permaculture for the past 5 years and implementing new systems on my land each season.' weight = 10 featured_img = 'assets/dithers/garden_dithered.png' category = 'physical-things'